 What’s in it?

-It is a very versatile sauce that will work well with any flavor profile.
-With its tangy and savory flavors, it’s the perfect addition to most plant-based dishes.
+It is a very versatile sauce that will work well with any blend of vegetables.
+With its tangy flavor, it’s the perfect addition to most plant-based dishes.

 This recipe is vegan-friendly and gluten-free.
 This version is made from cilantro, lime, ginger and mint primarily.
 Use this as a sauce for your vegetables or as a dip with crackers or roasted chickpeas.
-You can also mix some into hummus for an added kick!
+You can also mix some into hummus for a refresh of a classic dish!

 Here are some ways that you can put cilantro chutney in your recipes: